rmnoon/ackbot/README.md

 # ackbot
-ackbot makes it easy to get your team to acknowledge important messages
+ackbot makes it easy to help people on your team acknowledge important messages